loxilb-io/loxilbdocs/README.md

 loxilb dev team was approached by many people who wanted to solve this problem.
 As a first step to solve the problem, it became apparent that networking stack provided by Linux kernel, although very solid,  really lacked the development process agility to quickly provide support for a wide variety of permutations and combinations of protocols and stateful load-balancing on them.
 Our search led us to the awesome tech developed by the Linux community - eBPF.
 The flexibility to introduce new functionality into Kernel as a sandbox program was a complete fit to our design philosophy.
 Although we did consider DPDK for a while, but the fact that it needs dedicated cores/CPUs really defeats the whole purpose of making energy-efficient edge architectures.

 During the journey of loxilb's development, we developed many other generic networking/security/visibility features in it using eBPF which can be used for various other purposes not specific to load-balancer only.
-But we decided to stick our original name *loxilb*. loxilb team hopes the open-source community finds it helpful.
+But we decided to stick to our original name *loxilb* as load-balancing will continue to be its main purpose in the forseeable future. loxilb team hopes the open-source community finds it helpful.

 ## loxilb Aim/Goals